-Principal adverse impacts are the most
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.

-significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
-The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The "do no significant harm" principle applies only to those investments underlyingthe financial product that take into account the EU criteria for environmentally sustainable economic activities.
 The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.